Menlo School: Academic programs

 In order to graduate, upper school students are required to complete 10 community service credits each year, events put on by the school or another organization.
 Menlo also has peer leadership and advocacy programs where students advocate within their group for all four years of high school.

 Faculty

-Nathaniel (Than) Healy has been the head of school since 2013.
-John Schafer has been the Upper School Director since 1999.
+Nathaniel (Than) Healy has been the head of school since 2013 after replacing Norm Colb.
+John Schafer has been the Upper School Director since 2007.
 La Vina Lowery joined Menlo in 2015 as the Middle School Director.
 The Director of Athletics is Earl Koberlein.

+Demographics

+In a speech delivered on May 4, 2023, Head of School Than Healy revealed a shift in the demographics of Menlo students.
+According to Healy, in 2013, 29% of the student body self-identified as students of color, whereas in 2023, this figure had surged to 55%.

+This demographic change came after Menlo instituted an Equity, Diversity, Inclusion, and Belonging program.
+In the 2015–2016 Diversity Strategic Plan, a goal of the school was to admit more students of color.
+They would achieve by gathering data of which schools students of color came from before conducting visits to these schools to improve bilateral relationships.
+To ensure Menlo met these goals, they would analyze admissions data to ensure significant demographic "improvements" occurred.
+Keith B. Wheeler II led the EDIB program until his departure in 2023.
+Since 2024, Marco Menéndez does.

 Traditions

 Valpo Bowl

-The Valpo Bowl is an annual football game between Menlo School and the neighboring Sacred Heart that raises money for a local educational charity.
+The Valparaiso (Valpo) Bowl is an annual football game between Menlo School and the neighboring Sacred Heart that raises money for a local educational charity.
 The first game was held in 2003.
-The Valpo Bowl name stems from both schools having a main entrance on Valparaiso Avenue, although the contest itself is usually held at a neutral venue.
+The Valpo Bowl name stems from both schools having a main entrance on Valparaiso Avenue.

-Menlo won the following years:2003, 2004, 2006, 2007, 2009, 2011, 2016, and 2021.
+Menlo won the following years: 2003, 2004, 2006, 2007, 2009, 2011, 2016, 2021, and 2024.